brbsix/debtool/README.md

 Requirements
 ------------

-Ensure that the following packages are installed on your system:
+Ensure that the following package is installed on your system:

     fakeroot

-    perl
+It is recommended that you have the following installed on your system:

+    bash-complation
-NOTE: `perl` is only used to unpack or repack installed packages.
+    perl  # only necessary to unpack or repack installed packages

 Other required packages that are most likely already installed on your system: